igorkulman/ChangeMenuBarColor/README.md

 swift build -c release
 ```

-To create a `ChangeMenuBarColor` executable file in `.build/release`.
+to create a `ChangeMenuBarColor` executable file in `.build/release`.

 ## Usage

 ### Solid color

-To create a new wallpaper file with a solid color rectangle that matches the menu bar, run
+To set a new wallpaper file with a solid color rectangle that matches the menu bar, run

 ```swift
 ./ChangeMenuBarColor SolidColor "desired_hex_color" "optional_path_to_your_wallpaper"